-Applications should list only two co-PIs unless three departments or institutions are each contributing $5K toward the project.
+Applications should list only two co-PIs unless three departments or institutions are contributing funds (at least $5K each) toward the project.
 In that case, a third co-PI may be listed.
 No more than three co-PIs are allowed.

-Individual faculty members cannot be co-PIs on more than one application for each submission deadline.
+Individuals cannot be co-PIs on more than one application for each submission deadline.

-– The BIBS/NPNI New Frontiers Fund may be used for expenditures required to complete the proposed project.
-It is not designed to be equipment grants but small items (<$10K) may be allowed, if they are essential for the collaboration to succeed.
+Budget – The BIBS/NPNI New Frontiers Awards may be used for expenditures required to complete the proposed project.
+They are not designed to be equipment grants but small items (<$10K) may be allowed, if they are essential for the collaboration to succeed.

 Funds cannot be used for:

-– An application must include the following:
+Application process – An application must include the following:

 Cover letter – Include a letter signed by the co-PIs stating the title of the project and describing the inspiration and nature of the proposed collaboration.
 Indicate the total amount of money being requested and the amount that will be contributed by the home departments or institutions of the co-PIs.
 Describe plans to apply for follow-on funding from external sources, including the funding agencies and programs being targeted along with expected submission dates.

-Biographical sketches of the co-PIs - NIH or NSF style.
+Biographical sketches of the co-PIs, NIH or NSF style.

 Research proposal – Describe the background and rationale for the project, the hypothesis being tested, why it is important and the experimental approach

 that will be used.
 Briefly outline the research plan for the year, including the contribution to be made by each co-PI.
-Limit this to no more than 3 pages
+Limit this to no more than 3 pages including tables and figures.

 Budget – Indicate the amount of money required for the project and how the expenditures will be allocated, using the eligible categories listed above.
 Provide justification for personnel, equipment and other categories of expenditures that exceed $10K.

-Letters of Commitment – Include a letter from the Chair or other appropriate administrator from the home department or institution of each co-PI verifying that at least $5K will be committed to the project for each co-PI, if it is approved.
+Letters of Commitment – Include a letter from the chair, or other appropriate administrator, from the home department or institution of each co-PI verifying that at least $5K will be committed to the project for each co-PI, if it is approved.

-– Applications that meet the requirements described above will be evaluated based on:
+Evaluation Criteria – Applications that meet the requirements described above will be evaluated based on:

-– A committee of 3-5 qualified researchers appointed by BIBS and NPNI will review the applications.
+Review Process – A committee of 3-5 qualified researchers appointed by BIBS and NPNI will review the applications.
 This committee will rate the proposals based on the evaluation criteria and make recommendations about funding to the administrations of BIBS and NPNI.
 If the review committee cannot agree, input will be solicited from the BIBS executive committee and the NPNI steering committee.